-- Because the list of codes is not accessible after you've added the Recover Codes option, immediately copy and store these codes in a safe and secure location so that you can use them in emergency situations.
+- Because the list of codes isn't accessible after you've added the Recovery Codes option, immediately copy and store these codes in a safe and secure location for use in emergency situations.

 Important: We strongly recommend that you (and your users) register the Recovery Codes option to help avoid being locked out of your site.
-Recovery codes should be used in emergency scenarios only.
+Recovery codes should be used in emergency cases only.

-If you lose all your usual verification methods, contact another site admin to help you regain site access by using the procedure described below.
+If you lose all your usual verification methods, contact another site admin to help you regain site access by using the following procedure.
 You can use this procedure to enable site access for your users as well.

-To enable site access, reset the MFA verification methods from the user's profile page in Tableau Cloud.
+To enable site access, reset the MFA verification methods from the Users page in Tableau Cloud.

 - Sign in to Tableau Cloud as a site admin.

 - Navigate to the Users page and select the user who needs to regain access to the site.